michaelfaerber/NCN4MAG/README.md

 Pipeline for training the Neural Citation Network (ncn) with the Microsoft academic graph (MAG) dataset.

+To setup the processing service, see https://github.com/sebastiancelis98/CitationRexApp This Repository is for the training part only.

 - input: MAG-dump (.tsv for each table in the MAG - tab seperated text files)
     - needed files: Papers (to get year), PaperAuthorAffiliations (to get authors), Authors (to get author names), Paperurls (to filter language), PaperFieldsOfStudy (to filter for CS papers), PaperCitationContexts (to get citations)